Class 1b MHC laboratory - Andrews group

-Key words: NK, Natural Killer cells, white blood cells
+Key words: NK, Natural Killer cells, white blood cells, class 1b MHC

-The NK cell Biology Laboratory focuses on the interaction between NK cell receptors and non-classical MHC.
+The Class 1b MHC Laboratory focuses on the interaction between lymphoid cell receptors and non-classical MHC.
 The focus is on understanding the biochemistry, cell biology and immune responses associated with these interactions.

 Immune detection and eradication or control of cancer and cancer immunotherapies are based in part on the idea that tumour-specific white blood cells can protect the body from tumour development, growth and metastases.
 While strong evidence supports this, the means by which these white cells first recognize the cancerous tissue is largely unknown.
 We are studying a new family of white blood cell receptors that may be important in this recognition, either naturally or following therapy.